On Lagrange multiplier theorems for non-smooth optimization for a large class of variational models in Banach spaces

 \section{Introduction}

-In this article we present Lagrange multipliers results firstly for an equality constraints model and, in a subsequent step, for a more general problem involving equality and inequality constraints.
-The main reference for this article is \cite{120}.
-Other relevant reference is \cite{50}.
-We also highlight details on the function spaces addressed may be found in \cite{1}.
-We start with some basic definitions.
+In this article we present Lagrange multiplier results for non-smooth variational optimization, firstly for an equality constraints model and, in a subsequent step, for a more general problem involving equality and inequality constraints.
+We emphasize the results are in general well known, however some novelties are introduced concerning the related proofs.
+It is also worth mentioning the results are rather general and are suitable in a Banach space context.